RSF-Conv: Rotation-and-Scale Equivariant Fourier Parameterized Convolution for Retinal Vessel Segmentation: Related Work

 \subsection{Retinal Vessel Segmentation}

-Early studies about retinal vessel segmentation are mostly based on the traditional image processing\cite{ mendonca2006segmentation, chaudhuri1989detection, zana2001segmentation}, such as handcraft filters and morphological operations, which generally have an unsatisfactory performance in extreme cases.

-Recently, deep learning-based methods have achieved remarkable performance, among which U-Net\cite{ronneberger2015u} is one of the most widely used methods in medical imaging segmentation.
+Early studies about retinal vessel segmentation are mostly based on the traditional image processing~\cite{ mendonca2006segmentation, chaudhuri1989detection, zana2001segmentation}, such as handcraft filters and morphological operations, which generally have an unsatisfactory performance.
+Recently, deep learning-based methods have achieved remarkable performance, among which U-Net~\cite{ronneberger2015u} is one of the most widely used methods in medical image segmentation.
 Despite the excellent accuracy compared with the traditional methods, U-Net is still not effective enough to handle the segmentation for complex retinal vasculature.

-To improve the segmentation connectivity of retinal vessels, Iter-Net\cite{li2020iternet} cascades a U-Net with several mini U-Nets and shrinks the number of channels, which makes the network deep enough and lightweight meanwhile.
-U-Net++\cite{zhou2019unet++} redesigned the skip connections in U-Net, which enables more sufficient information fusion between multiple scales.
-To alleviate the loss of some spatial information caused by consecutive pooling operations in U-Net, CE-Net\cite{gu2019net} adopted a multi-scale branches structure with dilated dense blocks and residual poolings.
-In CS-Net\cite{mou2019cs}, spatial attention and channel attention were used to advance the fusion of local and global information, which benefits the capture of the vascular morphology.
-SCS-Net\cite{wu2021scs} proposed a feature aggregation module to adjust the receptive fields adaptively, and replaced the skip connection in U-Net with a feature fusion module, which flexibly fuses the spatial and semantic information, and suppresses the background noise.
+To alleviate the loss of spatial information caused by consecutive pooling operations in U-Net, CE-Net~\cite{gu2019net} adopted a multi-scale branch structure with dilated dense blocks and residual poolings.
+U-Net++~\cite{zhou2019unet++} redesigned the skip connections in U-Net, which enables more sufficient information fusion between multiple scales.
+In CS-Net~\cite{mou2019cs}, spatial attention and channel attention were used to advance the fusion of local and global information, which benefits the capture of the vascular morphology.
+To improve the segmentation connectivity of retinal vessels, Iter-Net~\cite{li2020iternet} cascades a U-Net with several mini U-Nets and shrinks the number of channels, which makes the network both sufficiently deep and lightweight.
+SCS-Net~\cite{wu2021scs} proposed a feature aggregation module to adjust the receptive fields adaptively, and replaced the skip connection in U-Net with a feature fusion module, which flexibly fuses the spatial and semantic information, and suppresses the false positives from the background.
+To alleviate the successive resolution loss, RV-GAN~\cite{kamran2021rv} proposed a novel GAN-based model with dual generators and multi-scale discriminators.
+SGL~\cite{zhou2021study} proposed a new group learning strategy, which efficiently alleviated the overfitting problem caused by the insufficiency of training datasets.